nh-server/switch-guide/docs/extras/updating.md

 | On or above 12.0.0 but below 14.0.0  | 14.0.0 or above                               | Yes                       |
 | On or above 14.0.0                   | Latest supported Atmosphère & hekate revision | No                        |

-If at least one of the versions you are updating towards also updates the gamecard firmware, you will not be able to downgrade below that version without making the gamecard slot unusable until you update.
+If at least one of the versions you are updating towards also updates the gamecard reader's firmware, you will not be able to downgrade below that version without making the gamecard reader unusable until you update.

-Atmosphère (and hekate) come bundled with patches that automatically disable the gamecard slot if it is detected that the system has an older gamecard firmware that would be updated.
+Atmosphère and hekate come bundled with patches that automatically disable the gamecard reader if it is detected that the system has an older gamecard reader firmware that would be updated.
 If you boot into RCM on each boot (for example by using AutoRCM), this means that the gamecard slot will not be updated and you can downgrade below that version.
 If this happens, you will not be able to use the gamecard slot as long as you are on the newer firmware.

 Otherwise, you can safely update your system firmware through the system settings.